irischatai/irischatai/README.md

-# Iris — AI for your mind
+# Iris Chat AI — AI for your mind

-[Iris](https://chatwithiris.com/) is a non-clinical AI companion designed to help people reflect, understand their thoughts, and grow through natural conversation.
+[Iris Chat AI](https://chatwithiris.com/) is a non-clinical AI companion designed to help people reflect, understand their thoughts, and grow through natural conversation.

 Available through Messages, Iris remembers context and adapts over time to help users explore their thoughts and discover new possibilities.